Warehouse Accident Claims

 - conducting risk assessments for any manual handling tasks to assess the risks involved

 - eliminating manual handling work that is not essential

 - providing access to lifting equipment and machinery to aid manual handling where necessary.

 Whatever the type of accident you have had, if you believe that somebody else was at fault, you could have a valid claim for workplace compensation.
-To find out if our injury lawyers can help, get in touch today to discuss the circumstances of your accident.
-We will offer you a free consultation to evaluate your case, which is provided without any obligation or pressure to proceed.
+To find out if an injury lawyer can help, call 0800 678 1410 today to discuss the circumstances of your accident.
+You will be offered a free consultation to evaluate your case, which is provided without any obligation or pressure to proceed.

 If I win my claim, how much compensation will I receive?